iliaspou/virtual-keyboard-for-smart-glasses-demo/README.md

 ## Requirements

- - We use **Python version 3.7.3** to build the project.
+ - We used **Python version 3.7.3** to build the project.
  - All the dependencies of the project are listed in the requirements.txt file.

-## How to setup the project on your pc
+## Setup

-**1\.** Download this project.
+**1\.** Download the project.

-**2\.** Download and unzip the folder contained [here](https://drive.google.com/drive/folders/1Qor3ywnjTYXUx-6Ppc3t1OX0DuZOQdHg?usp=sharing) and move the extracted folders in the project's directory.
+**2\.** Download and unzip the folders contained [here](https://drive.google.com/drive/folders/1Qor3ywnjTYXUx-6Ppc3t1OX0DuZOQdHg?usp=sharing) and move the extracted folders in the project's directory.
 The project structure you should have is shown below:

     ├─ virtual-keyboard-for-smart-glasses-demo
     │   ├── click_detection_models